 David S. Young

 David S. Young (1983) obtained his Bachelor of Laws at Osgoode Hall Law School in 1981 and was called to the bar in Ontario in 1983.
 He articled at Benson Percival Brown, and was later admitted into the partnership.
-As a partner, David appeared at all levels of court in Ontario, almost exclusively in the field of civil litigation.
+As a partner, David has frequently appeared in the Superior Court of Justice and the Ontario Court of Appeal.
+He has also appeared before the Supreme Court of Canada.
+David has been certified as a Specialist in Civil Litigation by the Law Society of Upper Canada.

 David has served as counsel to the Toronto Police, Hamilton Regional Police and at various public inquiries including The Royal Commission into Deaths at the Hospital for Sick Children (Grange Commission), The Toronto External Leasing Inquiry (Bellamy Inquiry) as well as numerous inquests and tribunals.

 From February 2001 to February 2003, David served as Attorney General of Ontario and Minister Responsible for Native Affairs.
-On April 15, 2002, David was given the additional responsibility of Gaming.
 In 2003, he became the Minister of Municipal Affairs and Housing.

 As Attorney General, David introduced a comprehensive Case Management Program, expanded the monetary limit for Simplified Procedure cases and introduced legislation reforming the Limitations Act.
 In his capacity as Minister of Native Affairs, David resolved numerous longstanding land claims and various other claims through mediation and negotiation.